 The National Spinal Cord Injury Statistical Center (NSCISC) reports:

-- The incidence of spinal cord injury is approximately 54 cases per one million people in the U.S.
+The incidence of spinal cord wounds is approximately 54 cases per one million people in the U.S.

-- Approximately 17,700 new spinal cord injury cases occur every year.
+Approximately 17,900 new spinal cord wound cases occur every year.

-- Approximately 78% of all new spinal cord injury cases are male.
+Approximately 78% of all new spinal cord wound cases are male.

 Types of Spinal Cord Injury

 Depending on what part of the spinal cord is injured, paralysis resulting from spinal cord injury may be called:

 Paraplegia: Paralysis affects the legs, pelvic organs, and all or part of the trunk; or

 Tetraplegia (also known as quadriplegia): The arms, hands, trunk, pelvic organs, and legs are affected by paralysis.

 The lowest normal part of the spinal cord after an injury is called the neurological level of the injury.
 The severity of the injury is referred to as completeness.
 With complete spinal cord injury, all feeling and ability to control movement are lost below the level of the injury.
 When the injury is incomplete, there is some remaining motor or sensory function below the level of the injury.
 There are varying degrees of incompleteness.